 This raised several issues for me:

 1: the shoes

-From this site, I learned that Leslie was wearing platform shoes.
+From the now deleted website American Police News, I learned that Leslie was wearing platform shoes.
 This detail ties back to the walk she took that night.
 Were those shoes comfortable enough to walk 1.5 miles?
 How about 4 miles?
 It begs the question whether she accepted a ride.
 And if we ponder a car ride we need to ask ourselves how many people were in that car and if Leslie knew any of them.
 Police do think she accepted a ride and that she might have known them.

 2: the clothes

 According to the papers, Leslie’s clothes didn’t seem to be torn off her body but they were found “scattered around her body.”
 Were there any rips, buttons missing, etc.?
 If her clothes were preserved they must be examined with the M-Vac to search for touch DNA.
 I’d also like to know whether the clothes found were a complete wardrobe or whether an item is missing as I have not read anything about a jacket or underwear.
 What about her jewelry?
 Do we know what she wore that night and was everything found?

 According to this site, the Gothamist dated Aug 13, 2006 Leslie’s clothes were a “long-sleeved, flower-print blouse, blue jeans and beige platform shoes were neatly piled beside her.”
 So a neat pile, not scattered, and no underwear.
 This site also says “in a pile near her body.”